Signed in as:

 We communicate through our hearts in the deepest of ways, and devote ourselves to trust in Him, and cultivate a sense of gratefulness for all His gifts.

 We welcome your participation at Saint Gregory Armenian Apostolic Church as well as with our many affiliate organizations.
-This is your community and we encourage you to make the most of the many opportunities that our community provides for you to get involved, foster your faith, or to serve our youth and seniors
+This is your community and we encourage you to make the most of the many opportunities that our community provides for you to get involved, foster your faith, or to serve our youth and seniors.

 Requiem and Prayer Request